Scientific Name

 Description

 If you can grow cacti and succulents successfully, you can likely grow the popular Rebutias without too much trouble.
-Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter, to promote better blooming.
+Their water and light requirements are typical for many cactus species, including a winter cooling period to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
-The cactus mustn't be exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and standing water.
 Never let your cactus sit in a dish of water.
-For the best viewing, instead of propagating your offsets, let the plant for a large cluster.
+Instead of propagating your offsets, let the plant form a large cluster for the best viewing.
 When it blooms, this will make a stunning display.
-Lastly, make sure to fertilizer during the growing season for the best results.
+Lastly, ensure fertilizer during the growing season for the best results.

 Learn more at How to Grow and Care for Rebutia.